How ultrasound imaging works explained simply

 But most amazing is that sound can actually help us to see what is hidden, just like the way bats ‘see’.

-Unfortunately , bats always have the night shift.
-They go hunting for things to eat at night where food isn’t well lit.
-A juicy red strawberry would not easy to spot at night.
+Unfortunately, bats always have the night shift.
+They go hunting for things to eat at night when food isn’t well-lit.
+A juicy red strawberry would not be easy to spot at night.

 What is “sound” and “ultrasound “?

 All vibrations, including sound, have a frequency.
-Frequency is a measure of how often something “vibrates “ per second.
-The unit of frequency is Hertz, the official symbol being Hz, and can be thought of as “vibrations per second “ (this not the official definition!).
+Frequency is a measure of how often something “vibrates “ per second.
+The unit of frequency is Hertz, the official symbol being Hz, and can be thought of as “vibrations per second “ (this is not the official definition!).
 The human ear can hear between frequencies of about 20 Hz to 20,000 Hz.
-So “sound “ is vibrations in this frequency range.
+So “sound “ is vibrations in this frequency range.

 The human ear cannot hear above 20,000 Hz.
-Frequencies above 20,000 Hz are called “ultrasound “.
+Frequencies above 20,000 Hz are called “ultrasound “.
 Bats use ultrasound to locate food as described above and dolphins use it to communicate with their friends.
-And importantly, ultrasound is used in anesthesia for imaging various parts of the body.
-Ultrasound used in medical imaging typically operate at frequencies way above human hearing: about 2 million Hz to 20 million Hz (2-20 MHz).
+And importantly, ultrasound is used in anaesthesia for imaging various parts of the body.
+Ultrasound used in medical imaging typically operates at frequencies way above human hearing: about 2 million Hz to 20 million Hz (2-20 MHz).

 Generation of Ultrasound Waves